seantanyurong/personal-website-2.0/content/blog/deep-work-by-cal-newport.md

 ---
 external: false
-title: 'Deep Work by Cal Newport.'
+title: 'Weekly Reflection: Deep Work by Cal Newport.'
 date: 2023-06-17
-draft: true
 ---

 Spent Monday to Thursday this week in Krabi, on a work / holiday type of thing.
 No islands were hopped, and there wasn’t really too much to do if you don’t visit the islands.
 But I kind of liked that there wasn’t anything to do.
 I could just walk and be with my own thoughts for days.
 And be accompanied of course with my favourite thai teas and the occasional street food snack.